The Tooth Decay Process: How to Reverse It and Avoid a Cavity

 This web page explains how the tooth decay process starts and how it can be stopped or even reversed to keep your child from getting cavities.

-What's inside our mouths?
+Back to topWhat's inside our mouths?

 Our mouths are full of bacteria.
-Hundreds of different types live on our teeth, gums, tongue and other places in our mouths.
+Hundreds of different types live on our teeth, gums, tongue, and other places in our mouths.
 Some bacteria are helpful.
 But some can be harmful such as those that play a role in the tooth decay process.

 Tooth decay is the result of an infection with certain types of bacteria that use sugars in food to make acids.
 Over time, these acids can make a cavity in the tooth.

-What goes on inside our mouths all day?
+Back to topWhat goes on inside our mouths all day?

-Throughout the day, a tug of war takes place inside our mouths.
+Throughout the day, a tug-of-war takes place inside our mouths.

-On one team are dental plaque–sticky, colorless film of bacteria–plus foods and drinks that contain sugar or starch (such as milk, bread, cookies, candy, soda, juice, and many others).
+On one team are dental plaque―a sticky, colorless film of bacteria―plus foods and drinks that contain sugar or starch (such as milk, bread, cookies, candy, soda, juice, and many others).
 Whenever we eat or drink something that contains sugar or starch, the bacteria use them to produce acids.
 These acids begin to eat away at the tooth's hard outer surface, or enamel.

 On the other team are the minerals in our saliva (such as calcium and phosphate) plus fluoride from toothpaste, water, and other sources.
 This team helps enamel repair itself by replacing minerals lost during an "acid attack."